Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Domain Analysis

 \section{Domain Analysis}

 Our target users are MU researchers who want to compare the performance of different MU methods in terms of the three principles and understand their trade-offs.
-To identify their needs, we conducted a design study by holding regular discussions over two months with two MU experts \rev{to gather insights into their analytical challenges} and integrating their feedback throughout the development process.
-We also surveyed prior literature, including recent benchmarking studies~\cite{cadet2024deep, jia2023model, goel2022towards}, \rev{to extract common analysis and evaluation patterns.} Synthesizing the insights from both sources allowed us to summarize their goals as follows: (1) evaluate how different MU methods unlearn data by enabling pairwise comparisons \rev{as a unified workflow}, and (2) \rev{leverage these insights to improve MU methods aligned with the three principles.}
+To identify their needs, we conducted a design study by holding \rev{weekly} discussions over two months with two MU experts \rev{(one professor specializing in ML security including the privacy concerns of MU and one graduate student with years of experience in MU research)} to gather insights into their analytical challenges and integrating their feedback throughout the development process.
+We also surveyed prior literature, including recent benchmarking studies~\cite{cadet2024deep, jia2023model, goel2022towards}, to extract common analysis and evaluation patterns.
+Synthesizing the insights from both sources allowed us to summarize their goals as follows: (1) evaluate how different MU methods unlearn data by enabling pairwise comparisons as a unified workflow, and (2) leverage these insights to improve MU methods aligned with the three principles.

-\rev{While MU is an active research area in various domains such as image classification, text generation, and image generation, we focus specifically on class-wise unlearning for image classification as it provides the most widely used and robust environment for systematically evaluating MU methods.} From this point, for simplicity, we refer to the ``forget set'' and ``retain set'' as the ``forget class'' and ``retain classes,'' respectively.
+While MU is an active research area in various domains such as image classification, text generation, and image generation, we focus specifically on class-wise unlearning for image classification as it provides the most widely used and robust environment for systematically evaluating MU methods.
+From this point, for simplicity, we refer to the ``forget set'' and ``retain set'' as the ``forget class'' and ``retain classes,'' respectively.